Meryl-D/zenith-api/README.md

 ## WebSocket API documentation

 WebSocket enables two-way communication between a client and a remote host.
-In Zenith WS is used to signal all users when a new post is posted, and to signal a user when there is a new comment under his post in real time.
+In Zenith WS is used to signal all users when a new post is posted, and to count all the comments under a post in real time.

 Install WS npm package with the following command